Code-Institute-Submissions/OllieMedley-Beta-Supplies/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

-Deployment
+## Deployment
+All code was written on Gitpod, an online IDE.
+The code was then pushed to GitHub where it is stored in my Repository.
-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).
+Under the settings section of the GitHub repository, scroll down to the GitHub Pages section.
+Under 'Source' drop-down, the 'Master branch' was selected.
+Once selected, this publishes the project to GitHub Pages and displays the site URL.

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:
+There is no difference between the deployed version and the development version.

-Different values for environment variables (Heroku Config Vars)?
-Different configuration files?
-Separate git branch?
-In addition, if it is not obvious, you should also describe how to run your code locally.
+The code can be run locally through clone or download.
+You can do this by opening the repository, clicking on the green 'Code' button, and selecting either 'clone or download'.
+The Clone option provides a URL, which you can use on your desktop IDE.
+The Download ZIP option provides a link to download a ZIP file that can be unzipped on your local machine.

 Credits
 Content

-The text for section Y was copied from the Wikipedia article Z Media
+Media
-The photos used in this site were obtained from ...
+The photos used in this site were obtained from myself or from www.istockphoto.com - a very helpful site.

 Acknowledgements
-I received inspiration for this project from X
+I received inspiration for this project from Epic TV and Depot Climbing